73v3/space_invaders_ecs/README.md

 ## Fonts
 This project uses the space_invaders.ttf font by chriswal1200, licensed under the SIL Open Font License, Version 1.1.
 See `assets/fonts/space_invaders/license.txt` for license details.

+## Sfx
+https://ronjeffries.com/articles/020-invaders-30ff/i-37/ (see download zip for sfx files to be placed in assets/sfx folder)